bing-tranle/git-getting-started/GitCommands.md

 	git reset --hard
 		-> Reset the staging area and the working directory to match the most recent commit.
-		Overwrite all changes in the working directory with recent commit.
+		Overwrite all changes in the working directory with recent remote commit.
 		Throw away your local developments before using it.
+		-> Behave like git checkout HEAD <file>

 	git reset <commit>
+		-> Move the current branch tip backward to <commit>, reset the staging area to match, but leave the working directory alone.
+		All changes made since <commit> will reside in the working directory, which lets you re-commit the project history using cleaner, more atomic snapshots.

+	git reset --hard <commit>
+		-> Move the current branch tip backward to <commit> and reset both the staging area and the working directory to match. his obliterates not only the uncommitted changes, but all commits after <commit>, as well.